Swim Day: Wednesday July 19th

 I completed my 2011 Lake Monster swim in 15 hours and 30 minutes.
 The fall night air was cold on my back, I was separated from my kayak and support boat early in the swim for an hour and battled a relentless northerly head wind.
 In the thick of the chaos something warm brushed by my leg, whatever it was calmed my mind and I swam on to complete the swim.

-This year I’m returning to swim in the opposite direction with the goal and if I got down the lake a little faster, well wouldn’t that be great, either way it will be a fine adventure and another border crossing my favorite!
+This year I’m returning to swim in the opposite direction with the goal of getting down the lake a little faster, well wouldn’t that be great, either way it will be a fine adventure and another border crossing my favorite!

 Swim Day Arrives.